19 Things To Do In York That You Need To Try

 Credit: Thor’s Tipi

 In the wintertime, expect cosy alpine-themed tipis with mulled wine, hot chocolates and beers, while, in the summer, guests can expect their Sól Ást offering, which consists of an open tipi, Ibiza vibes and plenty of summery cocktails.
-Find them seasonally at the Principal Hotel.
+Give it a go the next time you visit York.

 12. Enjoy a tipple in one (or two) of York’s oldest pubs